All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sermorelin was developed in the 1980s and received FDA approval under the brand name Geref for the diagnosis and treatment of growth hormone deficiency in children.
 While the branded product was eventually discontinued for commercial reasons (not safety concerns), Sermorelin continues to be available through compounding pharmacies and is widely used in adult wellness medicine.

-The key thing to understand about Sermorelin is that it does not add growth hormone to your body.
+The key thing to understand about Sermorelin is that it doesn't add growth hormone to your body.
 Instead, it tells your pituitary gland to produce and release more of its own growth hormone.
-This distinction matters enormously for both safety and effectiveness, and it is the foundation of why Sermorelin is considered a gentler, more physiological approach to GH optimization.
+This distinction matters enormously for both safety and effectiveness, and it's the foundation of why Sermorelin is considered a gentler, more physiological approach to GH improvement.

 How Sermorelin Stimulates Natural GH Production